 Additionally, transferring a UK pension to a Swiss QROPS previously provided inheritance tax (IHT) advantages, ensuring that beneficiaries could receive the full pension pot without exposure to UK IHT, which applies at 40% on estates exceeding £325,000.

-As a result, unless you are a Swiss tax resident, transferring a UK pension to a Swiss QROPS is no longer a tax-efficient option.
+As a result, unless you are a Swiss tax resident, transferring a UK pension to a Swiss QROPS is generally not a tax-efficient option.
+For expats living elsewhere, alternative solutions such as a SIPP may be more suitable for retirement and tax planning.

 What Are the Tax Implications of Transferring a UK Pension to a QROPS in Switzerland?